hyperloop-rails/powerstation/powerstation/command_line_tool/README.md

 ```$./ana.sh app_name $DIR```

-where `$DIR` is the path to your applications `app` directory.
+where `$DIR` is the path to your applications directory.

 For example, if you want to get the results for a single action called `PostsController` in the `foo` application, then run:
 ```
-$./single_action.sh forem PostsController,index /home/foo/app/
+$./single_action.sh foo PostsController,index /home/foo/
 ```

 Results will be stored in `../application/foo/results/PostsController_index/*.xml`.

 If you want to get the results from all actions in `foo`, then run:
 ```
-$./ana.sh foo /home/foo/app/
+$./ana.sh foo /home/foo/
 ```

 Results will be saved to the folder under the `app` directory.